Take a multicultural tour of Singapore and learn more about Chinese, Malay, Indian, Eurasian and Peranakan cultures in Singapore.

 Singapore is well-known for being a real melting pot of races, cultures and religions.
-Contrary to what our kids may believe, many of us weren’t around during Singapore’s formative years.
-But we’re all living testament to Singapore’s short history and we’re continuing to build it.
-As we near Racial Harmony Day (21 July) and National Day (9 August), we’re celebrating not just how cool it is to live on this sunny island, but what it took to get here.
-Get up to speed on Singapore’s multicultural background and take the kids out on a culture trip.
-We’ve rounded up some of the best places to visit to learn more about the Chinese, Malay, Indian, Eurasian and Peranakan cultures in Singapore…
+As we near Racial Harmony Day (21 July) and National Day (9 August), we’re celebrating how cool it is to live on this sunny island, and what it took to get here.
+So, get up to speed on Singapore’s multicultural background and take the kids out on a culture trip!
+We’ve rounded up some of the best places to visit to learn more about the Chinese, Malay, Indian, Eurasian and Peranakan cultures in Singapore this Racial Harmony Day.

 Chinese Singaporeans make up approximately three-quarters of the population and include both immigrants from China and Straits-born Chinese.
 Some of the dialect groups in Singapore include Hokkien, Teochew and Cantonese.

-With two convenient MRT locations, Chinatown is the site that was allocated to Chinese settlers during Singapore’s early days.
-Fondly known as “our Chinatown”, the place is choc-a-bloc with stalls selling knick knacks, street eats and cheongsams.
+If you want to celebrate Racial Harmony Day, you definitely should visit Chinatown.
+With two convenient MRT locations, the area was allocated to Chinese settlers during Singapore’s early days.
+Fondly known as “our Chinatown”, the place is choc-a-bloc with stalls selling knick-knacks, street eats and cheongsams.
 Head into Chinatown Heritage Centre for a blast from the past to experience living in a shophouse, and follow our handy guide to Chinatown to have a great day out with the kids.

 Singapore has plenty of Chinese temples scattered around the island, from the hidden gems in housing estates and in the heartlands to the more famous Buddha Tooth Relic Temple.
 One of our personal faves is the Fuk Tak Chi Temple (now the Amoy Hotel facade) where you can find a model recreation of old Singapore shophouses.